A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

 from which we extract the conditional osmotic potential

-while the solution of (202) is
+while the solution of (220) is

-Hence (204) allows us to consistently ascribe a region of oscillating ether in 3-D space that sources a local (i.e., in 3-D space) osmotic potential that imparts the osmotic momentum to particle 1.
-Likewise, (205) lets us ascribe a region of oscillating ether in 3-D space that directly drives the \emph{zbw} oscillation of particle 1 in 3-D space.
-Note that when (205) is evaluated at $\mathbf{q}_{1}=\mathbf{q}_{1}(t)$, it is equivalent to $S(\mathbf{q}_{1}(t),\mathbf{q}_{2}(t),t)-m_{2}c^{2}t+\hbar\phi_{2}$.
-As in the classical model, since the conditional \emph{zbw} phase field for particle 1 is a field over a Gibbsian statistical ensemble of \emph{zbw} particles (each fictitious member of the ensemble representing a possible position, velocity, and phase that the actual \emph{zbw} particle could have at time $t$), it follows that
+Hence (222) allows us to consistently ascribe a region of oscillating ether in 3-D space that sources a local (i.e., in 3-D space) osmotic potential that imparts the osmotic momentum to particle 1.
+Likewise, (223) lets us ascribe a region of oscillating ether in 3-D space that directly drives the steady-state \emph{zbw} oscillation of particle 1 in 3-D space.
+Note that when (223) is evaluated at $\mathbf{q}_{1}=\mathbf{Q}_{1}(t)$, it is equivalent to $S(\mathbf{q}_{1}(t),\mathbf{Q}_{2}(t),t)-m_{2}c^{2}t+\hbar\phi_{2}$.
+As in the classical model, since the conditional steady-state phase field for particle 1 is a field over the possible positions of the \emph{zbw} particles, it follows that

-where \emph{L} is a mathematical loop in 3-D space along which a fictitious \emph{zbw} particle in the $i=1$ conditional ensemble can be displaced.
+where \emph{L} is a mathematical loop in 3-D space.